FarmBot-Docs/farmbot-developers/v15/other/track-movement.md

 # Using FarmBotPy

 FarmBot, Inc. also provides a Python wrapper library.
-You can learn more about the Python version in the [official documentation](https://github.com/FarmBot/farmbot-py).
+You can learn more about the Python version on the [Python library page](../python/python-library.md).

 ```python
 from farmbot import Farmbot, FarmbotToken